 2. Cold-Weather Sleeping Bag

 There's no better feeling than crawling into a lofty, warm sleeping bag after an exhausting day of slogging through knee-deep powder.
 When choosing a winter-specific bag, the conditions you’ll be sleeping in can vary a great deal and the differences in temperatures can be significant.
 The absolute minimum sleeping temperature rating for mild winter outings would be 20 degrees Fahrenheit, although many true winter bags are rated around 0 degrees or below.
 One of our favorite winter bag models is the Feathered Friends Snowbunting EX 0, which gets you a whopping 25.3 ounces of premium 900-fill down at less than 3 pounds all-in.
-And a number of other options from brands like Western Mountaineering and Mountain Hardwear should do the trick as well.
+A number of other options from brands like Western Mountaineering and Mountain Hardwear should do the trick as well.
+And to boost insulation, you can always add a sleeping bag liner like Sea to Summit’s Thermolite Reactor Extreme, which adds up to 25 degrees of warmth (although we always recommend factoring in a sizable buffer, as these ratings are often a little generous).

 Your sleeping pad serves as a buffer between you and the freezing ground, so we consider it almost as important as your bag itself.
 This is why we choose sleeping pads with high R-values for our winter camping expeditions (the higher the R-value, the more insulation from the ground a pad offers).
 For cold conditions, consider pads with an R-value of 4 or higher.
 One of our favorites is the Therm-a-Rest NeoAir XTherm: its build mimics an emergency blanket by reflecting your body heat, giving the pad a winter-ready R-value of 6.9 with minimal bulk and weight.
-And we also love the Exped DownMat XP 9, which uses 700-fill goose down as insulation for an impressive R-value of 7.8.
+We also love the Exped DownMat XP 9, which uses 700-fill goose down as insulation for an impressive R-value of 7.8.
+And keep in mind that R-values are additive, meaning you can always bring along a lightweight and basic foam pad like the Nemo Switchback (R-value: 2.0) for a boost in warmth.

 Meals always are important during high-output days, but even more so in cold weather when your body is working harder to keep you warm.
 We prioritize a stove that is reliable, can boil water quickly, and will stand up to the harsh winter elements.
 All-in-one canister stoves are the easiest to use, and we love the MSR WindBurner in particular.
 After lighting the stove and snapping everything into place, the enclosed burner can bring water to a boil quickly, even in gusty conditions.
 And keep in mind that for truly frigid temperatures, you’ll need a liquid-fuel stove or a model with a remote canister that can be inverted, such as the MSR WhisperLite Universal.